lrivallain/vuptime/content/post/2022-02-06-azure-vmware-solution-rest-api-part1.md

 3. Enter: `{{accessToken}}` to reference your token variable
 4. Save and quit this tab

-> This has to done only once when you import the collection.
-When you will regenerate an access token this variable will remain to access to the updated value.
+> This has to be done only once when you import the collection.
+When you will generate a new access-token, this variable will remain and map to the updated token value.

 ### Testing